 The Bath House is located on what was once the site of the grandest house on Gwydir Street, called Gwydir House.
 It was also known colloquially as the Doctor’s house.

 It was compulsorily purchased in 1912 by the Borough of Cambridge, originally with a view to widening the road, but it seems then to have been used mainly as offices though at one time a school was proposed there.
 By 1919 the Borough was seriously considering the need for a Public Bath House.
-Some earlier plans to build one in 1877 to commemorate the Queens Jubilee on Laundress Green had come to nothing, perhaps because of opposition from Charles Darwin who lived behind the green in Newnham Grange (now Darwin College).
+Some earlier plans to build one in 1877 to commemorate the Queens Jubilee on Laundress Green had come to nothing, perhaps because of opposition from George Darwin who lived behind the green in Newnham Grange (now Darwin College).

 The need for such a place was undisputed.
 The population in Cambridge was rising rapidly and many families lived in overcrowded unsanitary conditions with limited access to fresh water.
 In these conditions, diseases such as tuberculosis, pneumonia, diphtheria, typhus and smallpox were frequent.